 The Glebe Odyssey program starts by the end of October, when student teams will be finalized, and then they choose a “Long Term Problem” to answer.
 Existing teams may begin working before then.
 Teams meet after school or in the evenings, depending on the availability of their coach and members.

-The teams work on their problems for four to six months, then present their solutions at a regional competition in Alexandria on March 9, 2019.
+The teams work on their problems for four to six months, then present their solutions at a regional competition in Alexandria in March 2020.

 A team may continue enhancing their project through April and May, if they advance to the State Championship, and then, World Finals.

 - Fridays, September 28, October 5, October 19, from 3:45 to 5 pm, Odyssey “Try It!”
 Workshops: Students in Grades 3 to 5, and parents considering coaching, are invited to try out on-the-spot “Spontaneous” Problems.
 Meet and dismiss from in the Library.
 We’ve also reserved an Art Classroom for activities.

 - Friday, October 4th: Students and parent coaches, who want to form teams, should submit information forms by this date to the Odyssey Coordinator.
 Please consider volunteering to coach, so we can allow all kids to participate.

 - Primary teams of Kindergarten through 2nd Grade Students will be formed based on student and parent interest.